Kequc/kequapp.github.io/content/4-advanced-usage/3-head-requests.md

 # HEAD Requests

-By default, if a `HEAD` request has no matching route, our application will use a matching `GET` route in its place.
-Therefore it is important to keep in mind that `HEAD` requests follow the same flow as `GET` requests in our application.
+By default, if a `HEAD` request has no matching route, your application will use a matching `GET` route in its place.
+Therefore it is important to keep in mind that `HEAD` requests follow the same flow as `GET` requests in your application.

 This behavior can be disabled by setting the parameter `autoHead` to `false` in any branch or route.